Duane and Virginia Payne: A Vital Part of the DBU Family

 A native of Mayfield, Texas, Duane served in the Army Air Corp during World War II prior to moving to the Texas Gulf Coast near the town of Freeport.

 There, through the help of his brother, he met a beautiful young lady named Virginia.
 The two attended the same church, and both sang in the choir, and within a short period of time, they began dating and were married.
-This December will mark their 67th year of marriage.
+They were married for over 73 years.

 A Chance Connection